M66B/FairEmail/FAQ.md

 This is likely a confusing Microsoft Exchange (Office365) message telling that the password is invalid.

 Less likely is  that you are synchronizing too many folders.
-This can also happen due to abruptly losing connectivity resulting in not properly closing connections.
+This can also happen due to abruptly losing connectivity resulting in not properly closed connections.

 So, double check the password or reduce the number of folders to synchronize.